The Vainu Method For Lead Qualification

 Just to be clear: Discovery calls still matter.
 After all, the more information, the better!
 Lead qualification questions give you the opportunity to develop your understanding of a lead and their circumstance.
 But let’s straighten one thing out—a discovery call shouldn’t be an interrogation.

 If you've done your homework, you're pretty far in the lead qualification process.
 You've gained sufficient insight to make an educated guess on whether it is worth your time contacting the lead.
 At this stage, the questions you would be asking to further qualify a lead would differ from organization to organization.
-You don't need to go through a standardised script like a robot.
+You don't need to go through a standardized script like a robot.
 Instead, it’d be more productive for you to spend your time building a rapport with the lead and weave any remaining qualifying questions into the natural flow of your conversation.

 All sales organizations are hungry for leads.
 However, a constant stream of leads without a proper lead qualification process in place is worth little.